singnet/snet-sdk-js/packages/nodejs/README.md

 ## Getting Started

 These instructions are for the development and use of the SingularityNET SDK for JavaScript on Node.js platform.

+### Node.js and npm Requirements

+This package requires **Node.js version 18** or higher and **npm version 8** or higher.
+Please ensure these versions are installed on your system before using this package.

 ### Installation
 ```bash
 npm install snet-sdk